Calf strain

 Physiotherapy and recovery

-Calf strains will usually settle down within 6 to 12 weeks; your recovery time can vary depending on the injury.
-If your calf does not settle down in the time you would expect, or you are having problems returning back to normal activities at work or your chosen sport, please contact your physiotherapist.
+If your calf does not settle down in the time you would expect, or you are having problems returning to normal activities at work or your chosen sport, please contact your physiotherapist.

 Rehabilitation

 The initial focus of physiotherapy is to control the pain, reduce the swelling and to start early movement of the ankle joint to prevent stiffness and muscle weakness.
-The Acronym (MICE) can help you with this:

-Movement- When you feel able, you can start gradually building up your walking distance and start moving the ankle by doing the exercises.
+Movement — When you feel able, you can start gradually building up your walking distance and start moving the ankle by doing the exercises.

-Ice can be effective for pain relief and can be applied for a couple of days after the injury.
+Ice — can be effective for pain relief and can be applied for a couple of days after the injury.
 Wrap the ice in a damp tea towel and apply every 1-2 hours for 10-20 minutes.
 If the area becomes itchy or the pain increases, remove it.

-Compression may be effective for pain relief and swelling.
+Compression — may be effective for pain relief and swelling.
 Tubigrip or a neoprene brace can be used and should feel tight, but not so much that you feel numbness or an increase in pain.

-Elevation- supporting your ankle on pillows- above the heart level- may help with the pain and swelling.
+Elevation — supporting your ankle on pillows, above the heart level, may help with the pain and swelling.
 In addition, relaxing the muscles can help to encourage circulation and allow the fluid to drain faster – you can do this for your calf by moving the foot up and down slowly.

 Compression and elevation can be performed in between periods of ice.